-Alenka is Programme Director of the MSc Strategic Communication and Public Relations (Joint Degree with Universitat Pompeu Fabra, Barcelona) and teaches postgraduate modules on public relations and public communication theories, public affairs and advocacy, and research methods.
-She is Fellow of the Higher Education Academy, UK.
+Alenka is Programme Director of postgraduate programmes MSc Strategic Communication and Public Relations (Joint Degree with Universitat Pompeu Fabra, Barcelona) and MSc Public Relations and Strategic Communication (on-campus and online delivery).
+She teaches postgraduate modules on public relations and public communication theories, public affairs and advocacy, media relations and production and research methods.
+She is Senior Fellow of the Higher Education Academy, UK.

-Her current research interest is in public relations, political and communication studies with a focus on public relations as an academic discipline; relationships between media and politics; gender in media and public relations; health communication and public communication of loss and mortality.
+Her current research interest is in public relations, political and communication studies with a focus on public relations as an academic discipline; relationships between media and politics; gender in media and public relations; health communication in the areas of reproductive rights and COVID-19 and public communication of loss and mortality.
 She specialises in qualitative research, particularly expert interviews and framing analysis.
 Her research has been published in international academic journals Public Relations Inquiry, British Politics and Public Relations Review, edited books, professional public relations publications and regularly presented at academic conferences, including ECREA European Communication Conferences, MeCCSA conferences, EUPRERA congresses, BledCom symposia, British Sociological Association conferences and Political Studies Association conferences.

 Alenka holds a PhD in the field of Social Sciences - Communication from the University of Ljubljana, Slovenia, an MSc in International Applied Communication from the University of Central Lancashire, UK, and a BSc in Communication Science - Marketing and Marketing Communication also from the University of Ljubljana.